-If you're not eligible to opt-in or automatically receive Standard cover, you can apply for Additional cover at any time.
+If you do not have Standard cover, you can apply for Additional cover at any time.
 Applications are subject to acceptance by the insurer and evidence of health may be required.
 Simply complete and return the Change of insurance cover form.
-This form is available at portal.australianretirementtrust.com.au/oracle
+This form is available at portal.australianretirementtrust.com.au/apss

-What happens if I want to reduce or cancel my cover?
+What happens if I want to cancel my cover?

-If you want to reduce or cancel your Standard cover, please let us know.
+If you want to cancel your Standard cover please let us know.
 Otherwise the premiums will continue to be deducted from your Super Savings - Corporate Accumulation account each month.
-The cancellation or reduction will be effective from the date your instruction is received by Australian Retirement Trust.
+The cancellation will be effective from the date your instruction is received by Australian Retirement Trust.